Yahtzee and SexualityNovember 19, 2011

 After reading The Yahtzee Manifesto, a group of friends and I have decided to start a Yahtzee club.
 We meet every Thursday night for cocktails and several games of Yahtzee.
-We always have a great time and everyone looks forward to the next game night.
-In an effort to expand our pool of players, I recently invited some friends of mine from work who happen to be a gay couple.
+In an effort to expand our pool of players, I recently invited two friends of mine from work.
 They are both new to Yahtzee and were unfamiliar with the rules of the game.
 Of course, once they started playing they quickly became addicted and are now regulars every game night.

-As I’m sure you are well aware from having read The Yahtzee Manifesto, one of the main principles behind Yahtzee is the notion of inclusiveness for all human beings.
+Dear Brenda,As I’m sure you are well aware from having read The Yahtzee Manifesto, one of the main principles behind Yahtzee is the notion of inclusiveness for all human beings.
 Since its earliest days, Yahtzee has been bringing people together based on their shared characteristics, not tearing them apart because of their differences.
 It may seem that your friends are being a little dramatic in their reaction to the Straights categories but who are we to judge another’s reaction to what they deem to be offensive?
-I would highly recommend giving copies of The Yahtzee Manifesto to your friends so that they too can learn of the universal ideals behind Yahtzee.
+I would highly recommend giving copies of The Yahtzee Manifesto to your friends so that they too can learn about the universal ideals behind Yahtzee.

 The Straights were originally called the Small and Large Rivers, in the translation from the original Chinese.
 So go ahead and revert back to the original names for these categories if it will promote well-being within your club.
-Or perhaps you could simply remove the word “straight” and call them the Small and Large Gays.
+Or perhaps you could simply remove the word “straight” and call them the Small Gay and Large Gay.
 What’s important is to always make your fellow gamers feel welcome and included in all aspects of the game.
 That is, after all, the spirit of Yahtzee!